vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 The potential for de-pegging in DeFi liquidity lockers, such as AuraBal, presents a risk that stakeholders must be aware of, as it can disrupt Spiral DAO's underlying holdings.
 Users should consider the mechanics specific to each asset and understand the implications of a de-pegging event on the Treasury's value.

 ### Smart Contract Risks
 Smart contract vulnerabilities pose risks for Spiral DAO, especially since it is unclear which contracts were changed post-audit.
 To counter potential threats, the project offers a bug bounty program with rewards up to $250k or 15% of the affected funds for critical findings.
-Furthermore, Spiral DAO plans to launch an official Immunefi bug bounty program soon, enhancing security and encouraging continuous monitoring.
+Furthermore, Spiral DAO has recently voted to launch a bounty program with [Hats.finance](https://hats.finance/) with the goal to incentivize responsible vulnerability disclosure for Spiral DAO.
+As per the [Snapshot vote](https://snapshot.org/#/spiralgov.eth/proposal/0x9852988e836c847d1bf52e303712411a0230af0c900d866f1ce6c93a2dfaa743), the protocol treasury sent 30K SPR, currently valued ~$77k at this [tx](https://etherscan.io/tx/0x5a0d24d172e5e6aa00c848fb7270e8fc22f53e5f35889466d73e1043d4a5a6d1).

 ### Potential Bank Run and Redeem limitations
 While Spiral DAO has implemented a backstop mechanism for redemption, there remains a risk of COIL becoming illiquid.
 The USDC balance in the SpiralRedeem contract is overseen by the protocol's multi-sig.
 The majority of the Treasury's assets are liquid, with the exception of approximately $50k in locked SDT.
 Although COIL's market cap could decline below the Treasury's value, the redemption smart contract serves as a safeguard by ensuring the drop does not exceed 10% of the total.